liteman/liteman.github.io/_posts/2018-02-26-Micro Corruption Walkthrough (A Series).markdown

 ```
 The converted string:  **/=:lp..**

 For a string 7 bytes long (8 with the null terminator) the manual work isn't a big deal.
-If this password were longer or there were some sort of decryption loop a better approach would be to let the debugger do the work. _Work smart, not hard!_
+If this password were longer or there were some sort of decryption loop, a better approach would be to let the debugger do the work. _Work smart, not hard!_

 I will place a break-point at the end of this function (**#0x44b0 ret**) and allow the program to run up to the break-point.